 Visual Identity

-Your visual identity, including your logo, color palette, typography, and design elements, should reflect your brand attributes.
+Your visual identity, including your brand logo, color palette, typography, and design elements, should reflect your brand attributes.
 Consider how your design choices can convey the essence of your brand.

 If your brand is known for being “modern” and “innovative,” your design should reflect these attributes through sleek and cutting-edge aesthetics.